 Don’t fancy reading our entire best portable camping fire pit guide and just want to know our recommendation?
 Well, we suggest the Fireside Pop Up Fire Pit.

 We recommend the Fireside fire pit because it’s incredibly lightweight at just 3.6 kgs, assembles in seconds and has a large fire pit surface, so perfect for cooking camp meals.
 It also comes with a carry bag and a low price tag too!
-It’s exceptionally good value.
+The Fireside portable fire pit is exceptionally good value.
 This is the portable camp fire pit we have and so far, we love it.

-To help you buy the best campfire pit, below is a comparison chart, which lists all the fire pits that feature in the review section of this guide.
-The chart provides a quick and easy way to compare each product and its features side by side, so you can easily determine which is the best one for you.
+To help you buy the best campfire pit, below is a comparison chart, which lists all the collapsible fire pits that feature in the review section of this guide.
+The chart provides a quick and easy way to compare each fold up fire pit and its features side by side, so you can easily determine which is the best one for you.

 |Name||Image||Size (Fire Area)||Weight||Check Price|